 Empowerment education to the marginalized section of society residing in remote Bharat is what Ekal aims at.
 Giving training for how to get information from government, including by using RTI, and use of digital technology has been accepted as the tools for this empowerment.
 The enthusiasm amongst the rural folk has made Ekal increase its target to reach more and more areas.

 Values and ethics are the prime requirement for any society to develop in the right sense.
 And here Ekal plays a very important role.
 Through various programmes Ekal makes sure that this rural population, children and the adults, understand and imbibe this primary need.
 And only then our beloved country will become a Global Guru.

-Dr. Chandra has visited many of the villages in remote areas where the schools are run.
-He has got a feel of the life there and seen the impact the Ekal Education has made in the life of the tribal brethren.
-He has also attended the training programmes where the trainers are trained and interacted with the volunteers and teachers.
+Dr. Subhash Chandra, Chairman - Essel Group &ZEE, has visited many of the villages in remote areas where Ekal functions.
+He has got a feel of the life there and seen the impact that the Ekal Education has made in the life of the tribal brethren.
+He has also attended training programmes where the trainers are trained and interacted with the volunteers and teachers.

 AWARDS & RECOGNITIONS

 The work of EKAL and its support organizations has been recognized at various forums in the recent past.
 Some of the important ones are:

 SEEING IS BELIEVING